I’m a Scientist, Get me out of here returns for two weeks from Monday 9th–Friday 20th March.

 We use energy all the time, for things we might take for granted; heating our homes, working on the computer, running machines in hospitals, and keeping food chilled in shops.
 As the world population increases we are using more and more energy, most of which is generated by burning fossil fuels that release high levels of carbon dioxide into the atmosphere — not good for climate change.
 However, there are lots of renewable sources of energy that are much better for the environment, like solar, water or wind.

-Scientists in this zone might be researching future energy sources, finding new materials to keep our homes warmer in winter, or be working out how best to get the energy we have around the country, looking deeply inside our ultimate source of energy, the Sun.
+Scientists in this zone will have chemistry backgrounds.
+They might be researching future energy sources, finding new materials to keep our homes warmer in winter, or be working out how best to get the energy we have around the country, or looking deeply inside our ultimate source of energy, the Sun.

 The Energy Zone is funded by the Royal Society of Chemistry.